 21.1.
 The company has a policy and a procedure defined and formalized in the internal regulation for the understanding, management, and resolution of conflict of interests, whether directly or indirectly through Related Parties, which can affect the members of the Board of Directors and other Managers.
-Corporate Bylaws define what is meant by conflict of interest in relation to the general policy, applicable to workers, members of the Board of Directors and other managers.
+Corporate Bylaws and the Good Governance Code define what is meant by conflict of interest in relation to the general policy, applicable to workers, members of the Board of Directors and other managers.
 The Board of Directors approved the special procedure for the management of conflicts of interest of managers, which is published on the corporate website (Section: Our Company Direction and Management).
-1.2.
-The procedure for the management of conflicts of interest distinguishes the nature of them, differentiating between sporadic or permanent conflict of interest.
+2015-11-26 21.2.
+The procedure for the management of y conflicts of interest distinguishes the nature of them, differentiating between sporadic or permanent conflict of interest.
 If the conflict of interest is sporadic, the applicable procedure indicates the rules and steps to follow, which should be relatively easy to manage and difficult to avoid for the affected party.
 In the case of permanent conflicts of interest, the procedure considers that if this situation affects the entire operations of the company, it should be understood as a cause of obligatory resignation by the affected party since it makes him/her unable to carry out the position.
-ES The Board of Directors approved the procedure for the management of conflicts of interest of managers, which differentiates the types of conflict, as per the provisions of Recommendation 21.2 2015-11-26
+The Board of Directors approved the procedure for the management of conflicts of interest of managers, which differentiates the types of conflict, as per the provisions of Recommendation 21.2 2015-03-27 2015-11-26